liquity/ChickenBond/README.md

 - `permanentLUSDInBAMMSPVault`
 - `permanentLUSDInYearnCurveVault`

-Individual **acquired** buckets are not explicitly tracked via state variables.
-Rather, the acquired LUSD in a given pool (B.AMM SP vault or Curve) is calculated based on the total funds held in the pool, minus any pending and permanent funds in that pool.
+Individual **reserve** buckets are not explicitly tracked via state variables.
+Rather, the reserve LUSD in a given pool (B.AMM SP vault or Curve) is calculated based on the total funds held in the pool, minus any pending and permanent funds in that pool.

-The following getter functions in the smart contract perform these calculations for individual acquired buckets:
+The following getter functions in the smart contract perform these calculations for individual reserve buckets:
 - `getAcquiredLUSDInSP()`
 - `getAcquiredLUSDInCurve()`